 Since 1997, Montana law has provided a special tax credit for certain types of gifts to nonprofit organizations, including the University of Montana Foundation.
 This credit is offered to individual taxpayers, small businesses, corporations and estates, and augments the federal tax deduction.

-Through 2013, individuals who establish a planned or deferred gift to a permanent endowment at the University of Montana Foundation may be eligible for a credit of 40 percent of the qualifying contribution, to a maximum of $10,000.
+Individuals who establish a planned gift to a permanent endowment at the University of Montana Foundation may be eligible for a credit of 40 percent of the qualifying contribution, to a maximum of $10,000.
 Planned gifts that qualify include:

-Retained life interest in a home or farm
+- Retained life interest in a home or far

 Some businesses may also qualify for the credit through outright or planned gifts to endowments.
 Businesses that are eligible include "C" corporations, "S" corporations, partnerships and limited liability companies.
 The credit is passed through to partners or shareholders according to their proportionate shares of ownership.
 Businesses are eligible for a credit of 20 percent of the qualifying outright gift and 40 percent of planned gifts to a maximum of $10,000 per partner or shareholder.

 For both individuals and businesses, the credit must be used in the year of the gift.
-Any excess may be used as a tax deduction against Montana income.
 Gifts of appreciated property such as stocks or real estate may provide even greater savings by avoiding capital gains tax.

-For more information on federal or state tax advantages, please contact David Gant, Assistant Vice President of Gift Planning.
+For more information on federal or state tax advantages, please contact David Gant, Vice President of Planned Gifts and Regional Development.